-Table 34.
-The BIOS Configuration Utility Does Not Display
+Table 32.
+BIOS Configuration Utility Does Not Display

-Possible Causes Corrective Actions The controller mode is set incorrectly in the system BIOS In the system's BIOS screen, ensure the SATA settings are correct.
+Possible Causes Corrective Actions The controller mode is set incorrectly in the system BIOS In the system's BIOS screen, ensure SATA is set to RAID and NVMe RAID is set to Enabled.
 Possible Causes Native AHCI installation.
 Corrective Actions A Native AHCI installation will not boot into the OS, after changing the BIOS settings to RAID mode.

-8.3 Warning Messages: POST Screen
+6.3 Warning Messages: POST Screen